ghi-electronics/Docs/src/tinyclr/native_apis.md

-# Native APIs in TinyCLr
+# Native APIs in TinyCLR